dberzano/dberzano.github.io/alice/install-aliroot/manual.md

 ### Geant 3 (optional)

-> Geant 3 has been moved from SVN to Git.
-One practical implication:
-> *trunk* does not exist anymore, use *master* instead.

 The Geant 3 package is optional: if you do not want to install it, do not specify a `geant3=` entry in the tuple, and skip this section.

 If you want to install it, **load your environment variables** first.

 The first time you install Geant 3 you need to create the local Git clone.
 Do:

 ```bash
 mkdir -p "$ALICE_PREFIX/geant3/git"